FelipeRuizGarcia/Learner/productivity.md

 # Productivity
-### All the strategies, tools, and that I use to be focused and productive.
+### All the strategies, habits, tools that I use to be productive.

 _"I often say that when you can measure what you are speaking about,